sensapex/acq4-autopatch/README.md

 1. Monitor status in the "Pipettes" pane or in the MultiPatch window.
 1. Read through results or look at errors in the "Results" pane.

+TODO create and then link to video explanation.

 # Licensing

 All software copyright (c) 2019-2020 Sensapex.
 All rights reserved.
 It is offered under multiple different